Distributed Graph Neural Network Training: A Survey: GNN Data Partition

 \section{GNN Data Partition}

 In this section, we review existing techniques of GNN data partition in distributed GNN training.
 Figure~\ref{fig:parttech} describes the overview of the techniques.
 Considering graphs and features are two typical types of data in GNN, we classify partition methods into graph partition and feature partition.
-The optimization objectives are workload balance and communication and computation minimization, which aim at addressing challenge \#1 and \#3.
-In addition, the cost model is another critical component that captures the characteristics of GNN workloads.
-In the following, we first present the cost model and then discuss the graph partition and feature partition, respectively.
+The optimization objectives are workload balance and communication and computation minimization, which aim at addressing challenges \#1 and \#3. \blue{ In addition, the cost model is another critical component that captures the characteristics of GNN workloads.
+With a well-designed cost model, workloads on each partition can be accurately estimated.
+A graph partition strategy can better address the challenges in GNN by adopting a more accurate cost model.
+In the following, we first present various cost models, which are the basis of graph partition.
+Then we discuss the graph partition and feature partition, respectively. }